NikKowPHP/zirofit-next/docs/app_description.md

 -   Dedicated client accounts for managing bookings and viewing progress.
 -   In-app messaging between trainer and client.
 -   B2B offering for gyms to manage all their trainers under one account.

+## post mwp
+ - /trainers page has filter and sorting, trainers reviews and stars.
+ - clients can sign in as clients to measure themselves
+ - sharable measurements between individual client and showing the result to trainer.
+ - integration with google calendar
+ - notification with new booking
+ - changable language

 ## **ZIRO.FIT: Post-MVP Future Features & Roadmap**